mem-memov/novikov.blog/clo349sl3000f09mkhz8rbawo.md

 ---

 Adding pictures into a graph was very slow.
 The cause of slow work has been now discovered.
 I have already reported that small chunks of data were at the heart of the problem.
-Now I seems to be not that large disturbance comapared to what has become known.
+Now I seems to be not that large disturbance compared to what has become known.

 The number of operations to put a pixel into the graph was tremendous.
 It was checked at each dot of the raster whether the dot already existed.
 All target vertices of a height value and all target vertices of a width value were fetched to find a common target.
 Both values went above 1000.
 This gave a thousand checks at each of more than a million dots.